maboiteaspam/cozy-app-example/README.md

 # Cozy-light app example

-Provides a app reference implementation to kick-start your dev.
+Provides an app example implementation to kick-start your dev.